FAZuH/siak-update-tracker/README.md

 https://github.com/user-attachments/assets/893a3cc9-9bdb-4c9c-a119-7a7929adc7af

 > [!warning]
-> War feature have not been tested yet, and may not work as expected.
+> "War" module have not been tested yet, and may not work as expected.
 Use at your own risk.

 ## Features

 - Automatic authentication to university portal
 - Handle CAPTCHA challenges by notifying and asking the user to solve them
 - Send notifications via Discord webhook

+**Modules**:
 - **war**: Bot to search and enroll for courses by course and professor names.
 - **track**: Track changes in course offerings, including professor, schedule, location, and more.